French craft beer and regional food pairing on a table.

 What makes French craft beer different from other countries’ craft beer?

 I’ve found that French craft brewers often blend old-school brewing styles, like Bière de Garde, with new ideas.
 They also seem to take a lot of inspiration from France’s amazing food culture, sometimes adding local flavors like herbs and spices.
-It’s like they’re creating a taste of France in a bottle!
+It’s like they’re bottling a taste of France, capturing the flavors and traditions of French regional cuisine.

 Are French craft beers expensive?